ICanBoogie/ActiveRecord/README.md

 );
 ```

-You can modify the definition of a model until the model is instanciated.
+You can modify the definition of a model until the model is instantiated.
 A
 `ModelAlreadyInstanciated` exception is thrown in attempt to modify the definition of an already
-instanciated model.
+instantiated model.